rmosolgo/graphql-ruby/guides/queries/interpreter.md

 - Query analyzers and `irep_node`s

   These depend on the now-removed `Rewrite` step, which wasted a lot of time making often-unneeded preparation.
 Most of the attributes you might need from an `irep_node` are available with `extras: [...]`.
 Query analyzers can be refactored to be static checks (custom validation rules) or dynamic checks, made at runtime.
 The built-in analyzers have been refactored to run as validators.

+  `irep_node`-based lookahead is not supported.
+Stay tuned for a replacement.

 - `rescue_from`